dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl.rst

 the nonlinear models needed for such industrial optimization problems.
 The model can then be submitted to the
-`Leap <https://cloud.dwavesys.com/leap/>`_ service's quantum-classical :term:`hybrid` nonlinear-program solver to find good solutions.
+`Leap <https://cloud.dwavesys.com/leap/>`_ service's quantum-classical :term:`hybrid` nonlinear solver (also known as the |nlstride_tm|) to find good solutions.
 The design principles and major features are described in the :ref:`dwave-optimization philosophy <optimization_philosophy>` page.